 Steven Greenstein is an Associate Professor in the Department of Mathematics at Montclair State University.
 He enjoys thinking about mathematical things… and how people think about mathematical things.
 Through his work, he aims to democratize access to authentic mathematical activity that honors the diversity of learners’ mathematical thinking, that is both nurturing of – and nurtured by – intellectual agency, and that is guided by self-directed inquiry, mathematical play, and the having of wonderful ideas.

-Eileen Fernández teaches mathematics and mathematics education to undergraduates and prospective and practicing teachers.
+Eileen Fernández is a Professor in the Department of Mathematics at Montclair State University.
+She teaches mathematics and mathematics education to undergraduates and prospective and practicing teachers.
 Her publications (some co-authored with students and teachers) focus on classroom description and appear in research and practitioner journals and books.
+She is particularly interested in how students’ novel mathematical observations can be supported and nurtured during classroom problem solving.
 She also works in transforming courses from live to online and hybrid settings, and how to uphold teaching and learning principles in this process.
+Her most recent practice and research focus on transforming courses from face-to-face to online and hybrid settings while simultaneously upholding constructivist teaching and learning principles in this process.

 Graduate Research Assistants

-Jessica Davidson is is an Assistant Professor of Mathematics and Quantitative Reasoning at the New School in New York City as of this fall, and is a recent graduate of the master’s program in Mathematics Education at Montclair State University.
-It was during her first year at MSU that she became a research assistant on the TMML project, bringing research experience from leading market & brand studies at Internet media companies such as BuzzFeed and Yahoo prior to graduate school.
+Jessica Davidson is an Assistant Professor of Mathematics and Quantitative Reasoning at the New School in New York City as of the fall of 2021, and is a 2021 graduate of the master’s program in Mathematics Education at Montclair State University (MSU).
+It was during her first year at MSU that she became a research assistant on the TMML project, bringing her prior research experience from leading market & brand studies at Internet media companies such as BuzzFeed and Yahoo to the project.
 Her focus of inquiry has since evolved to discovering and making things that matter through mathematics, including how to teach mathematics for social justice.
 Jessica holds her BA in Mathematics from Northeastern University in Boston.